findbest.tools

 Should I include branding spend in my ROI?

 This is the return on the last dollar spent.
-To find it, compare your results from two different spend levels (e.g., $10k vs $15k per month).
-Subtract the base revenue from the new revenue, then divide by the difference in spend.
+To find it, compare results from two spend levels (e.g., $20k vs. $30k).
+Subtract the original revenue from the new revenue, then divide by the $10k difference.